DoctypeRosenthal/BaiscKI/dev/js/containers/README.md

-# Containers
+## Containers vs. Components

-Containers fetch state data and use it to render (display) components.
-- state data will become components props

-Containers are similar to components.
-However, only containers have access to state data in Redux.
-- components are sometimes called "dumb components" or "presentational components"
+Containers are very similar to components, the only difference is that containers are aware of application state.
+If part of your webpage is only used for displaying data (dumb) then make it a component.
+If you need it to be smart and aware of the state (whenever data changes) in the application then make it a container.